For more information, call Georges Sanon at (708) 709-3567 or email firstname.lastname@example.org

 How to Apply for Benefits

 Register and pay for your classes.
 The VA will reimburse you based on your eligibility.
-Chapter 33 veterans can submit their letter of eligibility to the Student Veterans Center in lieu of a payment.
+Chapter 33 veterans can submit their letter of eligibility to the Military Student Affairs Center in lieu of a payment.

-Provide the Student Veterans Center with a completed Intake Form each semester.
+Provide the Military Student Affairs Center with a completed Intake Form each semester.

 - - Complete and return the appropriate application to the Financial Aid Office.